VasanthNanajappan/React-Projects/Ecommerce Project/README.md

 Hello Sir,
-Iam Vasanth you can able to run this project by copy-pasting or Downlaod it to your VSCode.
-Here the Products are rendered "DYNAMICALLY" not the Product Page(it was hard Coded) I tried my best in responsive web design
+Iam Vasanth you can able to run this project by using this link -https://ecommerce-app-reactproject.netlify.app/ Here the Products are rendered "DYNAMICALLY" not the Product Page(it was hard Coded) I tried my best in responsive web design
 The "X" symbol just takes the page off ,it wont get back to home page sir!